Wild Alaskan Company

 1. Line a large cutting board with parchment paper.
 Place crackers in the center and crush with rolling pin into fine crumbs.

-2. Pat rockfish fillets dry with clean kitchen towel or paper towels to remove excess moisture.
+2. Pat fish dry with clean kitchen towel or paper towels to remove excess moisture.
 Score the darker skin side of fillets to keep them from curling when they hit the pan.
 Season both sides with salt and pepper and coat in cracker crumbs, pressing each side firmly into the crumbs to ensure they stick.

 4. Working quickly with an oven mitt and paper towel, wipe pan clean and return to burner over medium heat.
-Add butter — it should brown almost immediately, from the heat carried over from searing fillets.
+Add butter — it should brown almost immediately, from the heat carried over from the pan.
 Add capers and lemon juice, swirl and remove from heat.
-Spoon pan sauce over fillets and sprinkle with parsley.
-Leftovers can be stored in the fridge for 2-3 days.

 Consuming raw or undercooked meats, poultry, seafood, shellfish, or eggs may increase your risk of food-borne illness, especially if you have a certain medical condition.
 The FDA recommends an internal temperature of 145°F for cooked fish.